xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 exec app_process $base/bin com.android.commands.input.Input "$@"
 ```

-It basically starts a [Java program](https://android.googlesource.com/platform/frameworks/base/+/master/cmds/input/src/com/android/commands/input/Input.java) that can simulate a tap.
+If I read that correctly, it basically starts a [Java program](https://android.googlesource.com/platform/frameworks/base/+/master/cmds/input/src/com/android/commands/input/Input.java) that can simulate a tap.
 There are also other actions it can do but for this post I don't care.

 ## Reducing the delay